 - “Ode to the myco-miracle” appeared in “My Core Rises,” Plants and Poetry Journal.

-- “On collective wing” is forthcoming in Wild Roof Journal.
+- “On collective wing” appeared in Issue 17, Wild Roof Journal.

 - “Rights which settle accounts on corporate balance sheets but can never make us whole” appeared in “A Poetics of Rights,” Plumwood Mountain Journal.